What do Amazon, Google, Apple, Microsoft, and Disney all share?

-To stay competitive in a constantly-evolving field, social media marketers need to have up-to-date training on the latest regulations and best practices.
+Social media marketers need up-to-date training on the latest regulations and best practices to stay competitive in a constantly-evolving field.

-And, you will attract more clients as your business is starting out if you have certifications to enhance your credibility.
+, you will attract more clients as your business starts if you have certifications to enhance your credibility.

 You can start a social media management business with very little money.